lucav76/Fibry/README.md

 It can also be used to deal with queues in a transparent way, though at the moment you have to implement the logic by yourself.

 TcpChannel is more flexible, and allows more sophisticated distributed systems, though surely it needs improvements, and even if it has been designed to recover in case of a failed connection, some stabilization work is necessary.
-In principle, a server with some kernel tuning, a lot of RAM and Loom installed could serve 1M or more concurrent clients.
+In principle, a server with appropriate kernel tuning, a lot of RAM and virtual threads enabled, could serve 1M or more concurrent clients.
 This is one of the main intended use cases of Fibry.

 Discovering remote actors
 ===